Sharing the load

 Annual Tax Sale

-In accordance with the Local Government Act, the District of Mackenzie may conduct an annual tax sale the last Monday in September by offering for sale by public auction each parcel of real property on which taxes are delinquent.
+In accordance with the Local Government Act, the District of Mackenzie may conduct an annual tax sale the last Monday in September by offering for sale by public auction each parcel of real property on which taxes are delinquent (meaning the property has outstanding taxes from 2 years prior to the current year).

 The BC Assessment Authority is a provincial Crown corporation that determines the market value of all real properties in British Columbia.
 The assessed value determines what the taxation will be for a property.

-The District has no authority over the Assessed Value by BC Assessment and it is in your best interest to review it immediately and bring any concerns you may have about the assessed value to BC Assessment.
+The District has no authority over the Assessed Value by BC Assessment and it is in your best interest to review your assessment once received and bring any concerns you may have about the assessed value to BC Assessment.

 BC Assessment: 1-866-825-8322 (toll free) | www.bcassessment.ca